mautic/developer-documentation-new/docs/rest_api/emails.rst

      - The name of the template used as the base for the Email
    * - ``EmailType``
      - string
-     - If it is a segment - former list - Email or template Email.
+     - If it's a Segment - former list - Email or template Email.
 Possible values are ``list`` and ``template``
    * - ``translationChildren``
      - array
-     - Array of Page entities for translations of this landing page
+     - Array of page entities for translations of this Landing Page
    * - ``translationParent``
      - object
      - The parent/main page if this is a translation